colbyn/colbyn/README.md

 Also, as every good researcher knows, don’t chase success, chase a good methodology, and as every Haskell zealot knows all too well when it comes to research: **avoid success at all costs!**

 Because success is easy, and that which is easy has its costs.
 For those of us guided by a higher standard, we want something more than mere success as defined by societal expectations.
-In this regard, the best of us are zealots who’ve fried all our pain receptors and so the nervous system perceives nothing but this ineffable higher standard.
+In this regard, the best of us are those zealots who’ve fried all our pain receptors and so the nervous system perceives nothing but this ineffable higher standard.

 ---